spotDL/spotify-downloader/README.md

 For example:

-◘ I want to download Hello by Adele, The Nights by Avicci and 21 Guns by Green Day just using a single command.
+◘ We want to download Hello by Adele, The Nights by Avicci and 21 Guns by Green Day just using a single command.

-Also this time we know the Spotify link only for Hello by Adele but not for other two songs.
+Also this time we have the Spotify link only for Hello by Adele but not for other two songs.

 No problem!

-◘ Just make a list.txt by running the following commands (ignore these if you're on windows):
+◘ Just make a list.txt by running the following commands:

 ```
-cd ~
+cd
 cd Spotify-Downloader/Music
 sudo nano list.txt
 ```
+(if you are on windows, just edit list.txt - i.e ```C:\Python27\Music\list.txt```)

 add all the songs you want to download, in our case it is: